 For centuries folks have been aging cheese on wooden boards and shelves.
 Primarily because it has been local and readily available.

 In Jim's aging room (a cellar dug 9 feet feet down under the kitchen) he uses wood.
-The shelves are a combo of tight pine boards (few to no knots or resin spots) and ash. he also uses pine boards for drying boards because they will absorb excess moisture from the cheese as well as in his plastic boxes for higher moisture cheeses since they will provide a nice even humidity.
+The shelves are a combo of tight pine boards (few to no knots or resin spots) and ash.
+He uses pine for drying boards, because they will absorb excess moisture from the cheese, as well as in his plastic boxes for higher moisture cheeses, since they will provide a nice even humidity.
 All of the wood has been air dried for several seasons.

 Another option for increasing space when aging long aged cheese with hard rinds is the upright storage racks as shown below:

 For heavier cheeses, the shelves need to be substantially thicker and the support spans closer together as in the case of these 90-110 lb Beaufort cheese below

 One of the most efficient systems Jim has seen for transporting and aging several cheeses is to use a deeper rack that holds boards with many cheeses on each board.
 The boards are placed in at right angles to the racks rather than parallel.